Tomer-Eliahu/rustup-reminder/README.md

 ## Requirements

 1. Requires rustup to be installed.
-2. Requires powershell to be installed.
+2. Requires PowerShell to be installed.

 ## Extension Settings